ikoote1/To-Do-List-with-Webpack/README.md

 - **Description**
   >This contains the;
   - Title.
-  - Books display page.
+  - Input for to do list.
-  - Form.
+  - List of to do.
   - Remove button.
 - ****
 - **Contacts**